 Below is an arrangement similar to the way I play this when I accompany my vocal students - at least, this is one verse.
 I tend to change things up a little so that each verse is different.

 Download She Moved Through the Fair for piano in the Key of C

 Piano sheet music for She Moved Through the Fair in D

 I have several teenagers working on this lead sheet in the key of D right now, and they are mesmerized.
 Really!
 The song itself is haunting, then when you add the big open chords, it gives it a feeling of echoes, of spaciousness, of floating.

 The arrangement is perhaps over-simple, but I really wrote out what I am having my students do WITHOUT THE PIANO SHEET MUSIC - this is what they are doing with the plain lead sheet at the top of the page.
 I always write in the chord inversions as slash chords, since this is how they will encounter these chords in church music.

 My students really love the feeling of movement that comes halfway through, when the chords leave root position and begin climbing in the bass; I point it out to them and I think it gives them a sense of power to understand how this works.

-Even though this is, apparently, a traditional tune, the melody of this song doesn't vary much.
+Even though this is, apparently, a traditional tune, the melody of this song doesn't vary much from one rendition to another.
 However, you will hear the underlying pulse of the song change, sung by different singers in EITHER 3 beats OR in 4 beats, (as I have notated it here).
 Or in BOTH at the same time.